How Much Does A Headstone Cost? (3 Brilliant Ways To Save!)

 This depends on the company and what type of headstone is being ordered.
 Typically, you can expect a custom stone to take three weeks if ordering online.
 If you buy an already-made headstone from a local provider, all you need is engraving, so you should have the finished product within days.

-Headstones come in many different shapes, sizes, and prices.
+Headstones come in many different shapes, sizes, and varieties, and each of these factors impacts the cost of your headstone.

-How much you spend will depend on the material type used, the size of the monument, its orientation, and the complexity of the engraving, and other customization you choose).
+In particular, the material type used, the size of the monument, its orientation, and the complexity of the engraving will all be factors.

 In the end, however, the most important thing is to memorialize your life or your loved one’s life in a fitting and respectful way.
-So if you can afford it, go ahead and make an emotional decision here!
+So if you can afford it, we support making an emotional decision here.

 The GetSure Team